Safety Guide

 How to protect yourself:

-• Use exhaust removal systems designed to minimize particulate emissions.
+• Use exhaust removal systems designed to minimize particulate exposure

-• Keep your work area clean and dust-free to avoid additional air quality issues.
+• Keep the work area clean and dust-free

-• Schedule regular equipment maintenance to reduce particulate output.
+• Schedule regular maintenance to reduce particulate output from vehicles and equipment